ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 Open a terminal window on your system and change directories to wherever you want to install ClarityNLP.
 Create a new folder called ``ClarityNLPBareBones``, to emphasize that it will hold a version of ClarityNLP configured for running locally on your system without Docker or OAuth2.
-You can create the umbrella folder, clone the repo, and initialize all submodules with these commands:
+You can create this folder, clone the repo, and initialize all submodules with these commands:
 ::
    cd /some/location/on/your/disk